How do I know if my cat is happy?

 The same is true of cats.
 If your cat isn’t happy with the toileting arrangement in your house, no one is going to be happy.

-Cats require a clean litter box that is to their liking.
-Period.
 It doesn’t matter that you’d like the litter box to be in the garage.
-Or if you bought a fancy litter box with the entrance on top through an ad on Facebook.
+Or if you bought a fancy litter box with the entrance on top from a Facebook ad.
 Your cat doesn’t care that you like the scent of lavender, or that it’s easier to get a particular kind of crystal litter in the mail.

 And your cat wants a clean litter box.
 Not to your standard of clean, but to his.
 Anyone out there have a cat that jumps into the box the minute you put fresh litter in?
 THAT clean.